Conciliator faction: Background

 A series of events between 1928 and 1930 led to a loss of their influence in the KPD.
 In autumn 1928, there was a scandal involving a close friend of Thälmann, John Wittorf, who was accused of embezzling between 1,500 and 3,000 Reichsmark from the KPD.
 He was defended by Thälmann, despite his guilt.
 Afterward, Thälmann was deposed from the party's central committee, with support of the Conciliator faction.
 Thälmann was soon reinstated by Joseph Stalin and the Conciliator faction was driven out of the KPD leadership.
 With Meyer's death in early 1930, the Conciliator faction lost a large part of its influence in the KPD and afterward, found themselves needing to be discreet.
 Pressure from Stalin led to the expulsion and defamation of several members.
 Individual, unaffiliated Conciliator groups began to emerge.
 In Hamburg, a group was formed by Hans Westermann in Hamburg.
 Eduard Wald founded the Committee for Proletarian Unity (Komitee für Proletarische Einheit) working primarily in Hanover.
-Others joined the Socialist Workers' Party or the Social Democratic Party (SPD).
+Others joined the Socialist Workers' Party (SAP) or the Social Democratic Party (SPD).

 After 1933, when the Nazi Party seized control of the government, the Conciliators joined the German Resistance, both unaffiliated groups and those still in the KPD, such as the "Berlin Opposition" aligned with Karl Volk and Georg Krausz.
 There was a meeting of Conciliators in Zurich in 1933 and one group published a magazine in exile, called Funke.
 By 1940, many Conciliator groups had disintegrated, primarily because of repression by the Gestapo.
 Other prominent members, such as Eberlein and Süßkind, fell victim to the stalinist purges.
-Most members who survived the war rejoined the KPD and the Socialist Unity Party of Germany (SED) and some joined the SPD.
+Most members who survived the Nazi regime and war either rejoined the KPD and later the Socialist Unity Party of Germany (SED) in the Soviet occupation zone, while some joined the SPD.